top of page

 By Subdeacon Nektarios, M.A.

-Since the non-canonical interference of the Ecumenical Patriarchate into the life of the Ukrainian Orthodox Church (UOC) in 2018, all eyes have been focused on the Greek and Russian Churches.
+Since the interference of the Ecumenical Patriarchate into the life of the Ukrainian Orthodox Church (UOC) in 2018, all eyes have been focused on the Greek and Russian Churches.
 The Orthodox world has witnessed the large migration of Orthodox Christians out of the Greek Orthodox Churches and into the Russian Orthodox Church, where the Moscow Patriarchate is seen as a bastion of traditional Orthodoxy; where traditionalism is king and compromise to the heresies of the world are non-existent.
 At least it is thus assumed.
 Orthodox Russia is looked at by many as the third Rome where, again, traditional Orthodoxy will be defended.
 Many Orthodox Christians see that the Ecumenical Patriarchate and other Greek Churches are engaged in unbridled ecumenism, praying with heretics in open violations of the canons, openly becoming involved in leftist-statist political movements, and overall barreling full speed ahead into ecumenistic apostasy.

 Ecumenical Patriarch Bartholomew & Patriarch Kirill of Moscow